 Sure!
 I’m a pediatric nurse, lactation consultant and Mom.
 My passion is helping exhausted Moms get their babies sleeping well so they can get their energy back, start feeling like themselves again, and enjoy these precious years.

 Oh, that sounds like a dream come true!
-What made you interested in focusing on infant sleep?
+What made you interested in focusing on baby sleep?

 For the last decade I’ve helped parents learn how to take care of their new babies.
 Before I became a Mom 4 years ago, I thought I knew quite a lot about babies. 😁 But I soon realized I had no idea how much sleep deprivation would wreak havoc on every area of my life.